nikerla/vc-content/pages/our-offers/enterprise-cloud-hosted.md

 						<ul class="list">
 							<li>
 								<span class="title">Software as a Service</span>
-								<span class="descr">With our cloud ecommerce platform we take care of everything, including uptime, maintenance, security and updates so you
-			can focus on business features.</span>
+								<span class="descr">When you chose to build your online store on our cloud e-commerce platform, you get to let go of all the hassle associated with its maintenance and upkeep.
+We take away care of everything, including uptime, regular maintenance, security, and updates, so you can focus on business features.</span>
 							</li>
 							<li>
 								<span class="title">Source control</span>
-								<span class="descr">Source control is included and all the customizations are saved and are available for review.</span>
+								<span class="descr">Source control is included and all your customizations will be saved and available for review at any time.</span>
 							</li>
 							<li>
 								<span class="title">
 									Backups
 								</span>
-								<span class="descr">We backup your site files, database in multiple locations and you can restore to any point of time
+								<span class="descr">With the Virto Commerce cloud e-commerce platform you never have to worry about data loss.
+We backup your site files and database in multiple locations, so you can always restore any missing data or roll back to any point in time in the past 30 days.</span>
-				in the last 30 days to make sure you don't have to worry about data loss.</span>
 							</li>
 						</ul>
 					</div>